KleinMisha/time-trace-tools/README.md

 <span style = "color:lightblue">**NOTE  2:**</span> this follows the natural workflow for analysing data from `pytweezers`.
 These core elements are intended to keep decoupled from each other.
 That is:
 * If you want to add a new kind of data type (say a three color fluorescence trace).
 You should only have to define this new type.
 Functions acting on time traces are not allowed to depend on the specifics of a fluorescence trace (say, the number of colors it has).
-In stead, we supply the `TimeTrace` or `Experiment` as inpout to the `DataProcessor`.
+In stead, we supply the `TimeTrace` or `Experiment` as input to the `DataProcessor`.
 * If you want to add a new kind of output file, you should only have to add a reading and writing function in `data_io`.
 The data structures `TimeTrace`, `Experiment`, etc. are not allowed to know the specific implementation used to write the data.
 In stead, we supply the trace as an argument to the writing function (_or vice versa if appropriate_).

 This principle is called **_'dependency injection'_** and essentially prevents us from writing code that has extensive checks for "if the data is from the magnetic tweezers, do A. if the code is from the TIRF, do B." Adding a new type of data is then as easy as defining this new class.
 No need to expand all these `if else` cases in the data processing functions, the reading/writing, etc.